Equidistribution from Fractals: Preliminaries on dimension

 \subsection{Projection theorems}

 It is a general principle that if $\mu$ is a measure on some space $X$ and $f:X\to Y$ is a ``typical'' Lipschitz map, then the image measure $f\mu$ will have dimension that is ``as large'' as possible: namely, it will have the same dimension as $\mu$ itself if $Y$ is large enough to accommodate this, and otherwise it will be as large as a subset of $Y$ can possibly be, that is, it will have the same dimension as $Y$.
 Thus one expects $\dim f\mu=\min\{\dim\mu,\dim Y\}$.
 There are many precise versions of this fact.
 The most classical is Marstrand's projection theorem, concerning linear images of sets and measures on $\mathbb{R}^2$.
-The following is a special case of a version due to Hunt and Kaloshin \cite[Theorem 4.1]{HuntKaloshin97}.
+The following version is due to Hunt and Kaloshin \cite[Theorem 4.1]{HuntKaloshin97}.

 \begin{thm} If $\eta$ is a probability measure on $\mathbb{R}^2$, then for a.e. $\alpha\in [0,\pi)$, $\dim\pi_\alpha\eta=\min\{1,\dim\eta\}$, where $\pi_\alpha$ is the orthogonal projection onto a line making angle $\alpha$ with the $x$-axis. \end{thm}